Our strategic objective

 Maintaining continued dividend growth and an attractive dividend yield over the long term

 Over the last 15 years, GBL has:

-- more than doubled its gross dividend per share, which corresponds to a 5.1% CAGR over this period; and
+- nearly doubled its gross dividend per share, which corresponds to a 4.6% CAGR over this period; and

 GBL’s asset rotation is based on a continuous assessment of the long-term return potential of the existing investments in portfolio, in comparison with new investment alternatives.

 GBL’s dividend distribution is primarily derived from the net dividend contribution of its portfolio companies and Sienna Capital, after deduction of its cost structure.

 GBL’s payout ratio is computed based on the cash earnings.
 The payout computation consequently does not take into account the cash inflows from asset disposals (including the capital gains).

 As a result of (i) the redeployment of the proceeds from the disposal of the high-yielding assets of the energy and utilities sectors and (ii) an exceptional inflow for an amount of EUR 127 million (see more details in pages 95 and 96 of the 2019 Annual Report), GBL’s dividend distribution in relation to FY19 is lower than its cash earnings, resulting in a positive dividend gap.

 GBL has a solid liquidity profile ensuring the availability of resources to implement its investment strategy throughout the economic cycle.